 Many critics have pointed to President-elect Donald Trump's campaign rhetoric as fueling the incidents.
 In a sit-down interview with 60 Minutes, Trump told any of his supporters engaging in the behavior to "stop it."

-"We had quite a few neighbors offer support and say ‘You know what, that’s not OK.
-It doesn’t matter who you voted for, that’s not an okay thing to do,’" she recalled.
+"We had quite a few neighbors offer support and say ‘You know what, that’s not OK," she said.
 "They offered us help, and that was really nice to see.
 It was just really nice to see people step forward from our community."

 Gillian Edevane covers Contra Costa County for NBC Bay Area.
 Contact her at Gillian.Edevane@NBCuni.com or through text or call at (669) 263-2895.